Agile Project Management Foundation & Practitioner (AgilePM)

 I want to change career and work in project management

 You will find that many project management jobs now require experience and/or knowledge of agile.

 One good thing, however, is that even if you want to make a complete career change you’ll find that many jobs require project management skills that are transferable.
 We have trained beginners who are from unrelated backgrounds such as consultancy, military, merchandising and even nursing who have then gone on to work in project management.

 Agile methods are becoming extremely common, not only in the software and IT industries, but in creative and marketing industries.
-If you already have experience in those domains, by attending the Practitioner-level Agile Project Management training you’ll gain knowledge of managing agile projects.
+If you already have experience in those domains, by attending this Agile Project Management Foundation and Practitioner training you’ll gain knowledge of managing agile projects.

 Gaining the full Agile Project Management Practitioner certification is recommended if you want to work in project management because it shows employers that you can apply the Agile Project Management guidance on agile projects.